vamshithati/DSA-Prep/README.md

 Looking Forward:
 Feeling more confident with array manipulations and excited to tackle new data structures and algorithms on Day 3!

+# 100 Days of DSA Prep - Day 3

+## Arrays - More In-place Manipulation and Counting

+Day 3 continued my journey with arrays, focusing on problems that required careful in-place modifications and efficient counting strategies.
+I tackled two interesting LeetCode problems that helped me refine my understanding of array operations and number properties.

+---

+### Problems Solved:

+#### 1. LeetCode 1089: Duplicate Zeros

+* **Description:** Given a fixed-length integer array `arr`, I needed to duplicate each occurrence of zero, shifting the remaining elements to the right.
+Elements beyond the original length of the array were not to be written.
+This meant modifying the array in-place.

+    ```javascript
+    var duplicateZeros = function(arr) {
+        // I iterate through the array
+        for(let i = 0; i < arr.length; i++){
+            // If I find a zero
+            if( arr[i] === 0) {
+                // I use splice to insert another zero right after the current one.
+                // This shifts all subsequent elements to the right.
+                arr.splice(i, 0, 0);
+                // Since the array's length increased, I remove the last element
+                // to maintain the original fixed length constraint.
+                arr.pop();
+                // I increment 'i' again to skip the newly inserted zero.
+                // This is crucial to avoid an infinite loop (re-processing the new zero)
+                // and to ensure I don't skip the element that was originally next.
+                i++;
+            }
+        }
+    };
+    ```

+* **Explanation:**
+    My approach for `Duplicate Zeros` involves iterating through the array and, whenever a zero is encountered, using `splice(i, 0, 0)` to insert another zero at the current position.
+This operation shifts all subsequent elements to the right.
+To maintain the fixed length of the array, I immediately `pop()` the last element.
+A critical part of my solution is `i++` after the `splice`.
+This ensures that I skip over the newly inserted zero, preventing it from being processed again (which would lead to an infinite loop or incorrect duplicates) and correctly moving to the next *original* element.
+While this solution is concise, I recognize that `splice` and `pop` operations can be costly on large arrays as they involve shifting elements.

+* **Time Complexity:** O(N^2) - In the worst case (e.g., an array full of zeros), `splice` and `pop` operations can take O(N) time each, and these are performed within a loop that runs up to N times.

+* **Space Complexity:** O(1) - I modified the array in-place, using no significant extra space.

+#### 2. LeetCode 1295: Find Numbers with Even Number of Digits

+* **Description:** For this problem, I needed to count how many numbers in a given array `nums` contained an even number of digits.

+    ```javascript
+    var findNumbers = function(nums) {
+        let count = 0; // This variable will store the total count of numbers with even digits

+        // I iterate through each number in the input array
+        for( let i = 0; i < nums.length; i++){
+            // I convert the current number to a string to easily get its length (number of digits)
+            let res = nums[i].toString();
+            // I check if the length of the string (number of digits) is even
+            if(res.length % 2 === 0){
+                count++; // If it's even, I increment my counter
+            }
+        }
+        return count; // I return the final count
+    };
+    ```

+* **Explanation:**
+    My approach for `Find Numbers with Even Number of Digits` was straightforward and effective.
+I iterated through each number in the array.
+For each number, I converted it to a string using `toString()`.
+This allowed me to easily determine the number of digits by checking the `length` property of the string.
+I then used the modulo operator (`% 2 === 0`) to check if the length was even.
+If it was, I incremented a `count` variable, which I returned at the end.
+This method is simple to understand and implement.

+* **Time Complexity:** O(N) - I perform a single pass through the array.
+The `toString()` operation takes time proportional to the number of digits, which is logarithmic with respect to the number's value, but practically constant for typical integer ranges.

+* **Space Complexity:** O(1) - I used a constant amount of extra space for the `count` variable and temporary string conversions.

+### Key Takeaways from Day 3:

+* **In-Place Array Modification Challenges:** I experienced firsthand the complexities of modifying an array in-place while iterating over it, particularly with operations like `splice` and `pop`.
+It requires careful management of loop indices to avoid skipping elements or creating infinite loops.
+I learned that while `splice` is convenient, its performance implications (O(N) for each call) must be considered for overall time complexity.

+* **Alternative Approaches for In-Place:** For problems like `Duplicate Zeros`, I'm now aware that more optimized O(N) solutions often involve a two-pass approach (e.g., counting zeros first, then placing elements from the end) to minimize element shifting.
+This is something I'll keep in mind for future similar problems.

+* **Number-to-String Conversion for Digit Counting:** I found a practical way to count digits in a number by converting it to a string.
+This is a simple and readable method for such tasks.

+* **Efficiency of Modulo Operator:** Reaffirmed the utility of the modulo operator (`%`) for quickly determining properties like evenness or oddness.

+### Looking Forward:

+Day 3 was a great learning experience, especially with the nuances of in-place array manipulation.
+I'm excited to continue building my DSA skills on Day 4!

+---